Arshath015/EmotionGAN/README.md

-# EmotionGAN
- REAL TIME FACIAL AND TEXT EMOTION  FUSION FOR PERSONALIZED GIF/STICKER GENERATION  IN CHATS

 # Emotion-GAN: Multimodal Emotion Recognition and Response Generation

 Emotion-GAN is an advanced multimodal emotion recognition and response generation system that integrates **facial expression analysis** and **text-based sentiment detection** to create personalized emotional outputs such as **GIFs** or **stickers**.
 The system is designed for real-time applications and optimized for robust emotion understanding in diverse user environments.